hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson2/readme.md

 time: 10 minutes

 *Mini-lesson:*
-Before you start the live coding demo, tell students that you will be doing a live code demo of how to write a method in Java.
 **Vocab:**
 - Method = what we call a function in Java
 - Parameter = input data/variables